Habib16051/Blog-Version023/README.md

 your blog.Then built a search engine for my blog using the full-text search engine of PostgreSQL.

 # Some features of this Blog System:
-1. Added Comment System for each blog post
+1. Added Comment System for each blog post.
-2. Can Show Latest Posts and Most Commented Posts on the right side of the page
+2. Suggested Latest Posts and Most Commented Posts on the right side of the page based on created and published date.
-3. Extends Email recommendation system so that any post can be recommended via sending the post to anyone E-mail
+3. Extends Email recommendation system so that any post can be recommended via sending the post to anyone E-mail.